 How do Energy Recovery Ventilators Work?

-These heat exchangers seek to balance heat and moisture levels as needed.
-So during summer, you can expect the indoors to stay cool, while in winter, the ERV is sure to retain heat and create a warm and cozy environment.
+So during summer, you can expect the indoors to stay cool, while in winter, the ERV is able to retain heat.

 How Much Does a Decent Energy Recovery Ventilator Cost?